integrations/slack/README.md

 *Note*: Previously, you might have used `commits:all` to represent all branches. 'all' is no longer a reserved keyword.
 Going forward, you need to use '*' to represent all branches.
-If you have already configured with 'commits:all' previosly, dont worry, it will continue to work until you update the commits configuration.
+If you have already configured with 'commits:all' previously, dont worry, it will continue to work until you update the commits configuration.

 #### Label filters for prs and issues

-Label filters allow filtering incoming events based on a whitelist of **required** labels.
+Label filters allow filtering incoming events based on a allow list of **required** labels.

 This is an overview of the event types that are affected by the